![]() |

 Mike RaughMathematicianEmail: auranteacus at gmail com Brief Professional Bio |

-Michael Raugh.
-(2022).
-John Napier and Henry Briggs at the Threshold of Analysis.
-Zenodo. https://doi.org/10.5281/zenodo.6402702.
+The presentation and text are based on my earlier study, John Napier and Henry Briggs at the Threshold of Analysis (2022), https://doi.org/10.5281/zenodo.6402702.

 In reverse-chronologic order: